 Negatives of Facebook’s In-App Browser

-Here are some of the reasons why you might not want to use Facebook’s in-app browser.
+Beyond that, there’s a slew of reasons you might not want to use the in-app browser:

 - You can only one view one site at a time.
 You can’t open new tabs.